MarekLani/Correlating-IoT-Hub-C2D-and-D2C-messages-with-Durable-Functions/readme.md

 # Correlating IoT Hub C2D and D2C messages with Durable Functions

-This repository contains code sample which implements correlation of IoT Hub C2D and D2C messages and  thus enables asynchronous request-response communication model thru IoT Hub messaging feature.
+This repository contains code sample which implements mechanisms for correlation of IoT Hub C2D and D2C messages and  thus enables asynchronous request-response communication model thru IoT Hub messaging feature.
 To be able to follow this article, you should have knowledge of Azure Durable Functions and Azure IoT Hub.

 Our need to correlate IoT Hub C2D and D2C messages arose during work on IoT project, in which we have used SW IoT gateway ([SW Gateway Deamon solution from IQRF](https://www.iqrf.org/technology/iqrf-gw-daemon) )  deployable to wide range of devices (including Raspberry PI), which surfaces it's management API thru IoT Hub messaging.
 More specifically it is capable to receive management commands thru direct cloud to device (C2D - request) messages sent thru IoT Hub and subsequently send response thru device to cloud (D2C) message.
 This management feature allows users to bond and unbond new sensors to and from the gateway, schedule sensor value reading tasks, put sensors to sleep to save battery life etc.